“You can wait for months or years for an epiphany, or you can solving the problem in an hour, using these principles and tools.” — Howard C Cooper

 GE, Cummins Engine, National Semiconductor, FMC, The Trane Co, Rockwell, Intel, BF Goodrich, Honda, American Express, Hercules Aerospace, General Dynamics, Colt Industries, Rexnord Pneumatics, HCA Hospitals, Caterpillar, Borg-Warner, Texas Instruments, NTN Bower, SW Bell, Hughes Baker-EIMCO, Pratt & Whitney Aircraft, Chubb Insurance, Snap-on, Helmerich & Payne IDC, Sturm Ruger, Exxon-Mobil, etc.

-Your Path Forward with my Howard’s ‘as needed’ coaching, consulting, PDD, Principle Driven Development certification training:
+Your Path Forward with ‘as needed’ coaching, consulting, for FMEA and/or PDD:

-My PDD Training and FMEA Team Facilitation empowers product development and systems integrators more capable 3-5X faster PDD Pitstops, as they race through their process, toward the finish-line, to win the manufacturing contract and win wider market-share.
-I provide tools and coaching to realize rapid and consistent repairs (value-add improvements) so you more surely pass through check-point reviews, to be adopted and embraced by your customer(s).
-And, enjoy improved profitability.
+My PDD Training and FMEA Team Facilitation empower product development and systems integrators with more capable 3-5X faster PDD Pitstops, as they race through the process, toward the finish-line, to win the manufacturing contract and win wider market-share.
+Coaching is available to realize rapid response (value-add improvements), so you more surely pass through check-point reviews and get adopted and embraced by your customer(s).

-Register to watch my free 40 minute Webinar (with your team), to learn how i3DAY can empower your organization’s path forward to rapid, consistent innovative product development.
+Register to watch my free 40 minute Webinar (with your team), to learn how i3DAY can empower your organization’s path forward to rapid, consistent, improved value product development.